lokytech5/demo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+Modify the page with any design of your choices

+## Features

+- **Daisyui Component**
+- **React Query version 4.28**
+- **React Toastify**
+- **Floating Navbar**
+- **Footer**

-## Learn More
+## Contribution

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+Contributions are welcome!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Create a new Pull Request.

+Please make sure your code follows the project's coding standards and includes appropriate tests.

-## Deploy on Vercel
+## License

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.